dotnet/docs/docs/framework/windows-workflow-foundation/feature-specifics.md

     -   On a <xref:System.ServiceModel.Activities.Receive> activity, click on the <xref:System.ServiceModel.Activities.Receive.CorrelationInitializers%2A> property and add a a <xref:System.ServiceModel.Activities.RequestReplyCorrelationInitializer> using the CorrelationHandle created in the first step above.

-    -   Create a <xref:System.ServiceModel.Activities.SendReply> activity by right-clicking on the <xref:System.ServiceModel.Activities.Receive> and clicking “Create SendReply”.
+    -   Create a <xref:System.ServiceModel.Activities.SendReply> activity by right-clicking on the <xref:System.ServiceModel.Activities.Receive> and clicking "Create SendReply".
 Paste it into your workflow after the <xref:System.ServiceModel.Activities.Receive> activity.

 -   An example of mapping a piece of data to a service instance is content-based correlation which maps a piece of data (for example, an order ID) to a particular workflow instance.